Italian occupation of Majorca

 The Italian occupation of Majorca lasted throughout the Spanish Civil War.
-Italy intervened in the war with the intention of annexing the Balearic Islands and Ceuta and creating a client state in Spain.
+Italy intervened in the war with the intention of expanding the Fascist sphere of influence to Spain.
 The Italians sought to control the Balearic Islands because of their strategic position, from which they could disrupt lines of communication between France and its North African colonies, and between British Gibraltar and Malta.
 Italian flags were flown over the island.
 Italian forces dominated Majorca, with Italians openly manning the airfields at Alcúdia and Palma, as well as Italian warships being based in the harbour of Palma.

-Prior to all-out intervention by Italy, Benito Mussolini authorized "volunteers" to go to Spain, resulting in the seizure of the largest Balearic island of Majorca by a force under Fascist Blackshirt leader Arconovaldo Bonaccorsi (also known as "Count Rossi").
-Sent to Majorca to act as Italian proconsul in the Balearics, Bonaccorsi proclaimed that Italy would occupy the island in perpetuity and initiated a brutal reign of terror, arranging the murder of 3,000 people accused of being communists, and emptying Majorca's prisons by having all prisoners shot.
+Prior to open intervention by Italy, Benito Mussolini authorized "volunteers" to go to Spain.
+This resulted in the seizure of the largest Balearic island of Majorca by a force under Fascist Blackshirt leader Arconovaldo Bonaccorsi (also known as "Count Rossi"), who was sent to Majorca to act as Italian proconsul in the Balearics.
+Bonaccorsi proclaimed that Italy would occupy the island in perpetuity and initiated a brutal reign of terror, arranging the murder of 3,000 accused Communists, and emptying Majorca's prisons by having all prisoners shot.
 In the aftermath of the Battle of Majorca, Bonaccorsi renamed the main street of Palma de Majorca Via Roma, and adorned it with statues of Roman eagles.

 Bonaccorsi was later rewarded by Italy for his activity in Majorca.